-Assumption ssumption Reason why assumption is being made (evidence) Decision Maker Fuel Price increase This is an estimate based on price inflation forecasts, current Roger Hoggins will be 5% trend estimates a 5% increase, although this can fluctuate.
+Assumption Reason why assumption is being made (evidence) Decision Maker Fuel Price increase will be 5% This is an estimate based on price inflation forecasts, current trend estimates a 5% increase, although this can fluctuate.
+Roger Hoggins

 Prior to the pressure proposal being prepared, an options appraisal will have taken place.
 Summarise here the outcome of the Options considered and detail the rationale on why they were disregarded.